 Computer-based intervention for social attention in autism

-In the second stage, the researchers will test whether the app has a beneficial effect on children with autism.
+In the second stage, the researchers tested whether the app has a beneficial effect on children with autism.
 It is hoped that by learning and practicing basic social and communication skills in a safe and fun way, children will start to show these skills in real life too.
 Using a computer game as a learning tool plays to the strengths of children with autism, who often show a strong preference for technology and much ability in this area.

 Data analysis is now underway but an accessible summary of the preliminary findings can be found in the September 2013 Click-East newsletter .